 Pregnancy is considered to last 266 days from the time of conception or 280 days from the first day of the last menstrual period if periods occur regularly every 28 days.
 Delivery date is estimated based on the last menstrual period.
-Delivery up to 2 wk earlier or later than the estimated date is normal.
+Delivery up to 2 weeks earlier or later than the estimated date is normal.
 Delivery before 37 weeks gestation is considered preterm; delivery after 42 weeks gestation is considered postterm.

 Pregnancy causes physiologic changes in all maternal organ systems; most return to normal after delivery.
 In general, the changes are more dramatic in multifetal than in single pregnancies.

-Cardiac output (CO) increases 30 to 50%, beginning by 6 wk gestation and peaking between 16 and 28 wk (usually at about 24 wk).
-It remains near peak levels until after 30 wk.
+Cardiac output (CO) increases 30 to 50%, beginning by 6 weeks gestation and peaking between 16 and 28 weeks (usually at about 24 weeks).
+It remains near peak levels until after 30 weeks.
 Then, CO becomes sensitive to body position.
 Positions that cause the enlarging uterus to obstruct the vena cava the most (eg, the recumbent position) cause CO to decrease the most.
-On average, CO usually decreases slightly from 30 wk until labor begins.
+On average, CO usually decreases slightly from 30 weeks until labor begins.
 During labor, CO increases another 30%.
-After delivery, the uterus contracts, and CO drops rapidly to about 15 to 25% above normal, then gradually decreases (mostly over the next 3 to 4 wk) until it reaches the prepregnancy level at about 6 wk postpartum.
+After delivery, the uterus contracts, and CO drops rapidly to about 15 to 25% above normal, then gradually decreases (mostly over the next 3 to 4 weeks) until it reaches the prepregnancy level at about 6 weeks postpartum.

 The increase in CO during pregnancy is due mainly to demands of the uteroplacental circulation; volume of the uteroplacental circulation increases markedly, and circulation within the intervillous space acts partly as an arteriovenous shunt.
 As the placenta and fetus develop, blood flow to the uterus must increase to about 1 L/min (20% of normal CO) at term.
 Increased needs of the skin (to regulate temperature) and kidneys (to excrete fetal wastes) account for some of the increased CO.

 To increase CO, heart rate increases from the normal 70 to as high as 90 beats/min, and stroke volume increases.
-During the 2nd trimester, BP usually drops (and pulse pressure widens), even though CO and renin and angiotensin levels increase, because uteroplacental circulation expands (the placental intervillous space develops) and systemic vascular resistance decreases.
+During the 2nd trimester, blood pressure (BP) usually drops (and pulse pressure widens), even though CO and renin and angiotensin levels increase, because uteroplacental circulation expands (the placental intervillous space develops) and systemic vascular resistance decreases.
 Resistance decreases because blood viscosity and sensitivity to angiotensin decrease.
 During the 3rd trimester, BP may return to normal.
-With twins, CO increases more and diastolic BP is lower at 20 wk than with a single fetus.
+With twins, CO increases more and diastolic BP is lower at 20 weeks than with a single fetus.

-Exercise increases CO, heart rate, O2 consumption, and respiratory volume/min more during pregnancy than at other times.
+Exercise increases CO, heart rate, oxygen consumption, and respiratory volume/min more during pregnancy than at other times.

 The hyperdynamic circulation of pregnancy increases frequency of functional murmurs and accentuates heart sounds.
 X-ray or ECG may show the heart displaced into a horizontal position, rotating to the left, with increased transverse diameter.
 Premature atrial and ventricular beats are common during pregnancy.
 All these changes are normal and should not be erroneously diagnosed as a heart disorder; they can usually be managed with reassurance alone.
 However, paroxysms of atrial tachycardia occur more frequently in pregnant women and may require prophylactic digitalization or other antiarrhythmic drugs.
 Pregnancy does not affect the indications for or safety of cardioversion.

-Total blood volume increases proportionally with CO, but the increase in plasma volume is greater (close to 50%, usually by about 1600 mL for a total of 5200 mL) than that in RBC mass (about 25%); thus, Hb is lowered by dilution, from about 13.3 to 12.1 g/dL.
+Total blood volume increases proportionally with cardiac output, but the increase in plasma volume is greater (close to 50%, usually by about 1600 mL for a total of 5200 mL) than that in red blood cell (RBC) mass (about 25%); thus, hemoglobin (Hb) is lowered by dilution, from about 13.3 to 12.1 g/dL.
 This dilutional anemia decreases blood viscosity.
 With twins, total maternal blood volume increases more (closer to 60%).

 Iron requirements increase by a total of about 1 g during the entire pregnancy and are higher during the 2nd half of pregnancy—6 to 7 mg/day.
 The fetus and placenta use about 300 mg of iron, and the increased maternal RBC mass requires an additional 500 mg.
 Excretion accounts for 200 mg.
 Iron supplements are needed to prevent a further decrease in Hb levels because the amount absorbed from the diet and recruited from iron stores (average total of 300 to 500 mg) is usually insufficient to meet the demands of pregnancy.

 Changes in renal function roughly parallel those in cardiac function.
-GFR increases 30 to 50%, peaks between 16 and 24 wk gestation, and remains at that level until nearly term, when it may decrease slightly because uterine pressure on the vena cava often causes venous stasis in the lower extremities.
+Glomerular filtration rate (GFR) increases 30 to 50%, peaks between 16 and 24 weeks gestation, and remains at that level until nearly term, when it may decrease slightly because uterine pressure on the vena cava often causes venous stasis in the lower extremities.
 Renal plasma flow increases in proportion to GFR.
-As a result, BUN decreases, usually to < 10 mg/dL (< 3.6 mmol urea/L), and creatinine levels decrease proportionally to 0.5 to 0.7 mg/dL (44 to 62 μmol/L).
+As a result, blood urea nitrogen (BUN) decreases, usually to < 10 mg/dL (< 3.6 mmol urea/L), and creatinine levels decrease proportionally to 0.5 to 0.7 mg/dL (44 to 62 micromole/L).
 Marked dilation of the ureters (hydroureter) is caused by hormonal influences (predominantly progesterone) and by backup due to pressure from the enlarged uterus on the ureters, which can also cause hydronephrosis.
-Postpartum, the urinary collecting system may take as long as 12 wk to return to normal.
+Postpartum, the urinary collecting system may take as long as 12 weeks to return to normal.

 Postural changes affect renal function more during pregnancy than at other times; ie, the supine position increases renal function more, and upright positions decrease renal function more.
 Renal function also markedly increases in the lateral position, particularly when lying on the left side; this position relieves the pressure that the enlarged uterus puts on the great vessels when pregnant women are supine.
 This positional increase in renal function is one reason pregnant women need to urinate frequently when trying to sleep.

 Lung function changes partly because progesterone increases and partly because the enlarging uterus interferes with lung expansion.
-Progesterone signals the brain to lower CO2 levels.
-To lower CO2 levels, tidal and minute volume and respiratory rate increase, thus increasing plasma pH.
-O2 consumption increases by about 20% to meet the increased metabolic needs of the fetus, placenta, and several maternal organs.
-Inspiratory and expiratory reserve, residual volume and capacity, and plasma Pco2 decrease.
-Vital capacity and plasma Po2 do not change.
+Progesterone signals the brain to lower carbon dioxide (CO2) levels.
+To lower CO2 levels, tidal and minute volume and respiratory rate increase, thus increasing plasma pH. oxygen consumption increases by about 20% to meet the increased metabolic needs of the fetus, placenta, and several maternal organs.
+Inspiratory and expiratory reserve, residual volume and capacity, and plasma PCO2 decrease.
+Vital capacity and plasma PCO2 do not change.
 Thoracic circumference increases by about 10 cm.